Numerai Review: Hedge Fund Data Science Network

 How to Store Numeraire (NMR)

 If you are looking to store your Numeraire, it is quite simple to do since it is an ERC-20 token.
-This means you can store it on any wallet which supports Ethereum, including desktop cryptocurrency wallets like My Ether Wallet (MEW), mobile cryptocurrency wallets like Atomic Wallet and Trust Wallet, and hardware wallets like Ledger and Trezor.
+This means you can store it on any wallet that supports Ethereum, including desktop cryptocurrency wallets like My Ether Wallet (MEW), mobile cryptocurrency wallets like Atomic Wallet and Trust Wallet, and hardware wallets like Ledger and Trezor.

 Numeraire and Numerai Roadmap